Zeeeepa/xyops/docs/snapshots.md

 - **Server Watch**
   - Set from a server page (UI) or API: [watch_server](api.md#watch_server).
-  - Snapshots are taken when that server’s minute data arrives (each server’s minute offset is deterministically staggered across the fleet).
+  - Snapshots are taken when that server's minute data arrives (each server's minute offset is deterministically staggered across the fleet).
   - Cancel by setting duration to `0` (UI or API).
 The UI defaults to 5 minutes.
 - **Group Watch**
   - Set from a group page (UI) or API: [watch_group](api.md#watch_group).